-Installation of a new well in the vicinity of the system intake point is likely to be an attractive option provided compliant groundwater can be found, since the PWS is already familiar with operation of water well.
+Since the PWS is already familiar with well operation, installation of a new well in the vicinity of the system intake point is likely to be an attractive option, provided compliant groundwater can be found.
 As a result, existing wells identified with good water quality should be investigated.
 Re-sampling and test pumping would be required to verify and determine the quality and quantity of water at those wells.